rothej/jh_facial_recog_lock/README.md

 python3 frclient.py --name JohnDoe
 ```

 Repeat the above for any other authorized users you want to add.
+After running for 10 seconds or so, you will need to use Cntrl+C to kill the process – don’t worry, the image data will save properly.
+A longer run will add more images to the database, improving accuracy but potentially slowing down the python script.

 ### Software Run <a name="software-run"></a>